Hebrews

 dispensations.

-In various God given ways they have looked forward
+In various God-given ways, they have looked forward by

 You might say God saved them on credit.

-and the children which God hath given me."
-Heb.
+"Behold I and the children which God hath given me."
+Hebrews 2:13

 --"and to

-from the ground for vengeance, but the blood of Christ has a different
+ground for vengeance, but the blood of Christ has a different message.

 testament, which is shed for many for the remission of sins."

-That precious blood "speaketh better things than that of Abel" it speaks of His
+That precious blood "speaketh better things than that of Abel."
+It speaks of His perfect spotless life

 And in the value of that precious blood, "the general assembly and church of